sgmurphy/wordpress-plugins/password-protected/readme.txt

 4. Create and manage multiple passwords for your protected site and content.
 5. Enable and password protect specific or all pages, posts, and post types.
 6. Enable and select user roles that should be whitelisted.
 7. Google reCaptcha v2 and v3 settings.
-1. The protected screen perfectly mimics the WordPress login.
+8. The protected screen perfectly mimics the WordPress login.
-2. The protected screen with reCaptcha v3.
+9. The protected screen with reCaptcha v3.
-3. The protected screen with reCaptcha v2.
+10. The protected screen with reCaptcha v2.
-11. Password Protect your WP login/WP admin
+11. Password Protect your WP login/WP admin.
 12. Limit password attempts to enhance your WordPress site protection.
 13. Stay informed with detailed activity logs for every password attempt.
 14. Gain valuable insights through our exclusive Password Attempt Activity Report.

 == Changelog ==
+= 2.7.2 =
+- Fix: Updated depreciated PHP function to make it compatible with the latest PHP version.
+- Added: Login designer compatibility banner.
+- Improvement: Implement few UI tweaks.

 = 2.7.1 =
 - Fixed - Disabled activity report by default.